Federer subdues Berdych to win sixth Dubai title

 "I was able to break back right away, which was key.
 I stayed calm and once I got even I started to play better."

-Having built some momentum, Federer twice held to love and then levelled the match after another Berdych forehand error.
+Having built some momentum, Federer twice held to love and then earned three set points on Berdych's serve with a brilliant block volley at the net.

-Federer was not to be denied, however, and a long Berdych forehand gave him a 3-1 lead.
+Federer was not to be denied, however, even if he did squander three more chances to break before a long Berdych forehand gave him a 3-1 lead.

-There was still time for more jitters, Federer failing to covert two match points against serve at 5-2 up but the Swiss sealed the title soon after as Berdych clubbed another forehand long.
+There was still time for more jitters, Federer failing to convert two match points against the Berdych serve at 5-2 up, but the Swiss sealed the title soon after as Berdych clubbed another forehand long.

-"He is the greatest player of all time - he will never give up and just give you anything for free," Berdych told reporters.

-"Of course I knew that.
-I was ready for it, but my execution was not good enough to hold it until the end."

 (Reporting by Matt Smith; editing by Josh Reich)